 - Opportunities to meet various health care professionals

 - Free parking

 Placement Procedures and Orientation

 After background and health clearance, we will make an appointment with you to complete an online orientation.
 Orientation takes four to eight hours to complete.
-We kindly ask that you allot one day to complete the orientation.
+Please allot one day to complete the orientation.